TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Index.rst

 ::

-   curl -o .git/hooks/commit-msg "https://typo3.org/fileadmin/resources/git/commit-msg.txt" && chmod +x .git/hooks/commit-msg
+   mkdir -p .git/hooks && curl "https://typo3.org/fileadmin/resources/git/commit-msg.txt" -o .git/hooks/commit-msg && chmod +x .git/hooks/commit-msg

-If you get a warning message from curl "*Failed to create the file .git/hooks/commit-msg: No such file or directory.*" just create the directory .git/hooks: ``mkdir .git/hooks``

 You can read about the why and where of the pre-commit hook :ref:`here<commit-hook>`.